 Haunted House for the Whole Family: Curtiss Mansion

 By day, the Curtiss Mansion is one of Miami’s historically preserved buildings and education center.
-By night, it’s the Cortez Manor, a freakish asylum where everyone is welcome, but no one ever leaves.
+By night, it’s the Havana Haunted Mansion, a freakish asylum where everyone is welcome, but no one ever leaves.

 Get the fright of your life as patients wander the halls, and Dr. Cortez and his staff try to cure you by scaring your problems away.

 If movies have taught us anything, it is to stay away from cemeteries on Halloween!
-Could it be why this walking tour was scheduled for October 29th?
+Could it be why this walking tour is scheduled for October 27th?

-HistoryMiami Museum’s resident historian will take guests on tour through the 19th-century Miami City Cemetery that has become a monument in its own right.
+HistoryMiami Museum’s resident historian will take guests on tour through the 19th-century Miami City Cemetery which has become a monument in its own right.